“If you’re an American expat living abroad, you still need to file your US tax returns.”

 Will I use Taxes For Expats again?

-Yes, I’ll use them again.
-US Taxes are complicated enough as it is but even more so if you’re an American expatriate living or working abroad.
+Yes, I’ll use TFX again.
+US Taxes are complicated enough as it is but even more so if you’re an American resident living or working abroad.

 Readers at AnnieAndre.com get a special $50 dollar discount if you’re a new customer.
 Simply use code 50THANKYOU or click on this TaxesforExpat Link.